dd32/td-gh-ex/readme.txt

 Author: FasterThemes
 Author URI: http://fasterthemes.com/
 Description: Top Mag is a premium style Magazine WordPress theme.
 It Includes ample of options and is highly customizable.
 It's based on Twitter Bootstrap framework and hence it is fully responsive on desktop and mobile screens.
 Home page posts can be easily managed through theme options in admin panel.
 Owl and jssor Sliders are used on the home page for touch friendly sliders.
-Version: 1.0
+Version: 1.0.1
 License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html
-Tags: right-sidebar, one-column, two-columns, fluid-layout, responsive-layout, theme-options Text Domain: topmag
+Tags: right-sidebar, one-column, two-columns, fluid-layout, responsive-layout, theme-optionss Text Domain: topmag
 This theme, like WordPress, is licensed under the FasterThemes.
 Use it to make something cool, have fun, and share what you've learned with others.